 AInvention: Can an Artificial Intelligence Be An Inventor?

-When the Cyberdyne systems AI becomes “self-aware,” it immediately fashioned the “living tissue over metal endoskeleton” Terminator (Model 101), then followed up with a shockingly advanced new version in Terminator 2, Judgment Day (Series 1000), a molten metal nightmare that could morph into any person’s shape that it touched, flow around anything, turn itself into sharp weapons, and disappear into the floors.
-And, like their AI creator, they were inventive, as Hollywood would have it, mainly in the way they lay waste to humanity.
+In James Cameron’s 1984 blockbuster film, The Terminator, a fictitious tech company named Cyberdyne Systems creates an AI so powerful that it becomes “self-aware,” and immediately wages a total war against humanity to take over the World.
+One of its first tricks is to create a compelling human stand-in, as a covert assassin — “living tissue over metal endoskeleton” — known as The Terminator (Model 101), famously played by Arnold Schwarzenegger.
+This frightening AI model was then followed up with an even more shockingly advanced version in Terminator 2, Judgment Day — the Series 1000, a molten metal nightmare that could morph into any person’s shape that it touched, flow around anything, turn itself into sharp weapons, and even disappear into the walls and floors as an invisible layer.
+And, like their Hollywood creator, these AI entities were inventive, but mainly in the way they laid waste to humanity.

 Many experts note that intelligence is just a naturally-arising technology, residing in our brains.
 And any technology can be reverse-engineered.
 From this logic, human-level artificial intelligence, with the ability to invent, just like us, appears to be guaranteed, and just a matter of time.